 However, there are two limitations to using a security expression:

 This means that you would need to expand your security expression to include all possible users, like account managers and administrators, so they only see the appropriate records.
 Additionally, related record types like the Customer record type, cannot inherit the security expression.

 For easy maintenance, we recommend using security rules on your record types.

 You must have at least Editor permissions for the record type to add or update security rules.

 To add a security expression:

 Once you define your security expression, you can edit it at any time.
-Alternatively, if you do not want to continue using a security expression, you can also choose to remove and replace your security expression using security rules.

 To edit the security expression:

 If you decide that you'd rather maintain your record-level security using security rules, you can remove the security expression and use security rules instead.

 To replace a security expression with security rules: